Descendants: The Rise of Red: Plot

-Following the events of Descendants: The Royal Wedding, Uma is now the headmistress and principal of Auradon Prep.
+Soon after the wedding of King Ben and Mal, Uma is now the headmistress and principal of Auradon Prep.
 Her first order of business is to open the border between Auradon and Wonderland by inviting Princess Red, the rebellious daughter of the tyrannical Queen of Hearts, to join the school.
-Fairy Godmother strongly advises against this notion, but Uma insists that Carlos de Vil would have been supportive of it.
+Fairy Godmother advises against this, but Uma insists that Carlos de Vil would have been supportive of it.
+In Wonderland, Red's tutor, Maddox Hatter, shows her a magic pocket watch that he invented, which could be used to travel through time.
+Maddox suggests that Red might be able to use the watch to help her mother, who was once a good person, but warns her of the potential dangers involved.
+Red secretly steals the watch.

 Red and her mother travel to Auradon, where the Queen and Cinderella reunite for the first time since their days at Merlin Academy, the original name of Auradon Prep.
 The meeting quickly turns hostile as the Queen recalls a traumatic prank she endured during their time at school.
-During the opening ceremony, as Uma welcomes everyone, the Queen unexpectedly launches a coup d'état, with her magical deck of cards, and takes the other attendees hostage.
+During the opening ceremony, as Uma welcomes everyone, the Queen unexpectedly launches a coup d'état using her magical deck of cards, and takes the other attendees hostage.

 When Cinderella refuses to bow to the Queen, a reluctant Red is forced to condemn her to death by beheading for treason, delighting her mother but angering the crowd.
-In horror and guilt, Red tries to use a magic pocket watch to go back a few minutes in time and prevent the coup by stealing her mother's deck of cards, but is attacked by Cinderella's perfectionist and kindhearted daughter Chloe, accidentally activating the watch and sending both girls to the past, when Auradon Prep was still called Merlin Academy.
-Believing they were sent for a reason, Red and Chloe begrudgingly agree to work together for the sake of their mothers.
+In horror and guilt, Red tries to use the magic watch to go back a few minutes in time and prevent the coup by stealing her mother's cards, but is attacked by Cinderella's perfectionist and kindhearted daughter Chloe, accidentally activating the watch and sending both girls to the past, when Auradon Prep was still called Merlin Academy.
+Believing they were sent there for a reason, Red and Chloe begrudgingly agree to work together for the sake of their mothers.